 DSL Industry Background.
-DSL technology allows telephone companies to offer high-speed data services over their existing telephone wires.
+DSL technology allows telephone companies to offer high-speed data services and IPTV over their existing telephone wires.
 Telephone companies began tests and trials of ADSL technology in the mid 1990s.
-Commercial deployment of ADSL services began in modest volumes in 1999, and during the last five years, the rate of deployment of ADSL services accelerated dramatically, particularly outside of the United States.
-According to announcements by major telephone companies and information compiled by Point Topic Ltd., a company that provides analysis of broadband access to the Internet, approximately 12 million, 17 million, 28 million, 36 million, 41 million and 43 million new ADSL subscribers were added in 2001, 2002, 2003, 2004, 2005 and 2006, respectively.
-As of the third quarter of 2006, there were approximately 172 million global DSL subscribers worldwide, of which approximately 28 million were in North America.
-There were 68 million in Europe/Middle East/Africa, approximately 67 million were in the Asia Pacific region and the remainder was in Latin America.
+Commercial deployment of ADSL services began in modest volumes in 1999, and since then deployments of ADSL services have grown dramatically, particularly outside of the United States.
+According to announcements by major telephone companies and information compiled by Point Topic Ltd., a company that provides analysis of broadband access to the Internet, approximately 41 million, 43 million and 37 million new ADSL subscribers were added in 2005, 2006, and the first nine months of 2007, respectively.
+As of the third quarter of 2007, there were approximately 222 million global DSL subscribers worldwide, of which approximately 32 million were in North America; approximately 90 million were in Europe/Middle East/Africa; approximately 82 million were in the Asia Pacific region; and the remainder were in Latin America.

+In order to activate DSL service, one end of a telephone wire must be connected to DSL equipment in a central office or remote location controlled by a telephone company and the other end must be connected to a device in the customer's premises.
+DSL central office and remote location equipment includes DSL access multiplexers ("DSLAMs"), next generation digital loop carriers ("NGDLCs"), and broadband loop carriers ("BLCs").
+Devices in the customer's premise are known as DSL customer premises equipment ("CPE") and include modems, routers and devices that support integrated voice and data, known as integrated access devices.
 As the demand for faster residential broadband service continues to grow, telephone companies are upgrading their networks to increase the data rates that are delivered to their residential customers.
 With higher data rates phone companies can offer IPTV, video and triple play services.
 These upgrades require large financial expenditures and involve the deployment of fiber optic-based communications to points deeper in the access networks that are closer to residential customers than today's central office locations.
 The resulting fiber-to-the-node ("FTTN") networks require that new equipment platforms be installed at fiber-fed points.
 These equipment platforms utilize the existing telephone wire infrastructure and new ADSL2+ or VDSL2 standards to provide increased data rates.
+As phone companies deploy higher data rates and video services, they also increasingly look for improved solutions for testing and maintaining their DSL networks and services.
+The DSL test infrastructure can involve dedicated hardware as well as software components and subsystems.
+As the size of the DSL footprint worldwide grows, there is an increased opportunity for DSL test and diagnostics solutions.